 - Learn how to put limits on invasive behavior, manage reactivity, and overcome sabotage

 - Discover how leaders can function as the congregation’s immune system

 - Learn to focus on strengths, resources, options, and the future

-The facilitator for such a program would be Richard Blackburn, LMPC Executive Director.
+The facilitator for such a program would be Richard Blackburn, LMPC Director Emeritus and Senior Consultant.
 He is an accredited training facilitator for the Healthy Congregations workshop, and has extensive training in family systems theory, as well as broad experience consulting with pastors and congregations from that theoretical framework